About

 Layers of Sound & History.

-The Ottawa Jazz Festival programming has been a trailblazer in the complexities and explorations of jazz for over 40 years.
+Celebrating its 45th anniversary in 2025, the Ottawa Jazz Festival’s programming continues to be a trailblazer in the complexities and explorations of jazz.

 Our Purpose.